Main Home | Lighthouse | CatMom | Other Stuff | Messages

 Jung didn't just identify the problem of the shadow; he also suggested the path into light.
 One of the bravest and hardest things a person can do is to reclaim their shadow, whether it is good or bad, so that they stop projecting that shadow onto others and instead have all those traits and characteristics under conscious observation.
 By making the shadow conscious, it loses a great deal of power immediately, and also comes more fully under conscious control.
 As Jung said,

 If you imagine someone who is brave enough to withdraw all his projections, then you get an individual who is conscious of a pretty thick shadow.
 Such a man has saddled himself with new problems and conflicts.
-He has become a serious problem to himself, as he is now unable to say that they do this or that, they are wrong, and they must be fought against.
+He has become a serious problem to himself, as he is now unable to say that “they” do this or that, “they” are wrong, and “they” must be fought against.
 He lives in the “House of the Gathering.”
 Such a man knows that whatever is wrong in the world is in himself, and if he only learns to deal with his own shadow he has done something real for the world.
 He has succeeded in shouldering at least an infinitesimal part of the gigantic, unsolved social problems of our day. (source)

 In short, when you work on seeing and acknowledging your shadow, you start to accept full responsibility for yourself.
 You stop blaming others.
 You stop being a victim, and instead start taking charge of your life.
 You may already be on this path, which is wonderful.
 Even if you are, and especially if you are not, the gentle nature of this game can help you move further along.